- Gentreo

 Gentreo Pros

-- Affordable.
+• Affordable.
 The cost to create a will is much more affordable than hiring a lawyer.
-You can also create a number of other estate planning documents for less than $50.
+You can also create essential estate planning documents for $100.

 Gentreo Cons

-- Annual charge.
-Gentreo automatically renews your membership each year unless you cancel and you must continue to pay if you want continued access to your documents.
+• Annual charge.
+Gentreo automatically renews your membership each year unless you cancel.

 Gentreo Frequently Asked Questions